opentelekomcloud-infra/zuul/doc/source/drivers/azure.rst

             but may be explicitly overidden by redefining it in a new 'flavor' entry.

+      .. attr:: generate-password
+         :type: bool

+         If booting a Windows image, an administrative password is required.
+If the password is not actually used (e.g., the image has key-based authentication enabled), a random password can be provided by enabling this option.
+The password is not stored anywhere and is not retrievable.

+      .. attr:: ipv4
+         :type: bool

+         Whether to enable IPv4 networking.
+Defaults to true unless IPv6 is enabled.
+Enabling this will attach a private IPv4 address.

+      .. attr:: ipv6
+         :type: bool

+         Whether to enable IPv6 networking.
+         Enabling this will attach a private IPv6 address.

       .. attr:: name
          :type: str

          The name of the flavor.
 Used to refer to the flavor in Zuul configuration.

+      .. attr:: priority

+         Whether to create regular or spot instances.

+         .. value:: regular

+            A regular instance.

+         .. value:: spot

+            A spot instance.

+      .. attr:: public-ipv4
+         :type: bool

+         Whether a public IPv4 address should be attached to nodes.

+      .. attr:: public-ipv6
+         :type: bool

+         Whether a public IPv6 address should be attached to nodes.

+      .. attr:: userdata
+         :type: str

+         A string of userdata for a node.
+Systems such as "cloud-init" may use this to configure the node on boot.

+      .. attr:: vm-size
+         :type: str

+         Size of the VM to use in Azure.
+See the `List of VM sizes`_ for the list of sizes availabile in each region.

+         .. _`List of VM sizes`: https://azure.microsoft.com/en-us/global-infrastructure/services/?products=virtual-machines

+      .. attr:: volume-size
+         :type: int

+         The size of the operating system disk, in GiB.

    .. attr:: image-defaults
       :type: dict